 Concentrations.
-The Company had certain customers whose revenue individually represented 10% or more of the Company's total revenue, or whose accounts receivable balances individually represented 10% or more of the Company's total accounts receivable, or whose accounts payable balances individually represented 10% or more of the Company's total accounts payable, as follows:
+The Company had certain customers whose revenue individually represented 10% or more of the Company's total revenue, or whose accounts receivable balances individually represented 10% or more of the Company's total accounts receivable, and vendors whose accounts payable balances individually represented 10% or more of the Company's total accounts payable, as follows:

-For the three months ended March 31, 2019 and 2018, three customers accounted for 95% and one customer accounted for 70% of revenues, respectively.
-At March 31, 2019 and December 31, 2018, three customers accounted for 94% and 96% of accounts receivable.
-At March 31, 2019 and December 31, 2018, three vendors accounted for 40% and 43% of accounts payable, respectively.
+For the three months ended March 31, 2020 and 2019, four customers accounted for 79% and three customers accounted for 96% of revenue, respectively.
+At March 31, 2020, three customers accounted for 86% of accounts receivable.
+At December 31, 2019, one customer accounted for 70% of accounts receivable.
+At March 31, 2020, two vendors accounted for 74% of accounts payable.
+At December 31, 2019, one vendor accounted for 21% of accounts payable.